top of page

 I'm also very aware of people's energies when I walk into a room (for example, I can instantly tell if something has happened in a previous meeting), and I can quickly read the room.
 I can even sense that something might happen before it does, it's a sixth sense - (a very strong intuition of people's impending fears and anxieties).

 Now, if you think about these traits from a trauma lens, they're very useful, aren't they?
 You can imagine, as a baby or small child, being completely dependent on your parents and unable to protect yourself in any way, that becoming hyper-vigilant and hyper-sensitive in a non-safe environment would be very useful.
 You might develop in that sense quite quickly, so there are some similarities there that make sense.
-But if you look at the ADHD phenotype (as mentioned in the brilliant book "ADHD - A Hunter in a Farmer's World" by Thom Hartmann, it also makes sense that ADHDer would be more aware of their surroundings and alert to changing in their environment more as living as a nomadic hunter is a very perilous sort of life.
+But if you look at the ADHD phenotype (as mentioned in the brilliant book "ADHD - A Hunter in a Farmer's World" by Thom Hartmann, it also makes sense that an ADHDer would be more aware of their surroundings and alert to changes in their environment, as living as a nomadic hunter is a very perilous sort of life.

 SO, MY QUESTION IS...
 DO ADHD SYMPTOMS WORSEN DUE TO NURTURE AND CAN PARENTING EXACERBATE ADHD OR EVEN TEACH CHILDREN TO MIMIC ADHD BEHAVIOURS?

-WHAT I WILL SAY, BEING AN ADHDER PARENT MYSELF, IS ONE OF THE THINGS I STRUGGLED WITH WHEN MY CHILDREN WERE SMALL WAS STAYING IN ONE PLACE AND JUST NOTICING THEIR ACTIONS AND IMPROVEMENTS
+WHAT I WILL SAY, BEING AN ADHDer PARENT MYSELF, IS ONE OF THE THINGS I STRUGGLED WITH WHEN MY CHILDREN WERE SMALL WAS STAYING IN ONE PLACE AND JUST NOTICING THEIR ACTIONS AND IMPROVEMENTS

 Paying attention to the small changes and what they were learning was so hard - I found these things totally understimulating for me and used to switch up activities a lot, getting out more and more toys.

-That said, I am certain my eldest boy (who has ADHD), was born with it.
-As soon as he could crawl he was crawling repeat circuits of the house non-stop, like a Duracell bunny. .
+That said, I am certain my eldest boy (who has ADHD) was born with it.
+As soon as he could crawl, he was crawling repeat circuits of the house non-stop, like a Duracell bunny.

-As soon as we got the toys out he was already bored of being sitting too long in the same spot, and much more interested in trying to climb into the cupboard with the cleaning products.
-From a young age, he would just love to run, scoot or cycle.
-He just really wanted to be on the move all the time - basically using his limbs in anyway, and he had excessive stamina - he never said “I am tired can we go home Mummy”, not even once!
+As soon as we got the toys out, he was already bored with sitting too long in the same spot, and much more interested in trying to climb into the cupboard with the cleaning products.
+From a young age, he loved running, scooting, or cyclingHe just really wanted to be on the move all the time - basically using his limbs in any way, and he had excessive stamina - he never said “I am tired, can we go home, Mummy”, not even once!

-Apart from the anxieties of being a first time mother, I think I was the same with both children and my second son has never shown any ADHD hyperactive symptoms (that I identify with anyway).
+Apart from the anxieties of being a first-time mother, I think I was the same with both children, and my second son has never shown any ADHD hyperactive symptoms (that I identify with anyway).

 WHILST I CAN UNDERSTAND THAT MY ADHD SYMPTOMS WERE PROBABLY CHALLENGING MY PARENTING...